There are 3 possible stopping positions at STOP Signs.

 If you stop at the correct position at the STOP signed intersection and you can't see oncoming traffic, stop in the correct position then treat it as a YIELD.

-Move forward it to you can see and when the way is clear you can proceed.
+Move forward to the edge of the intersection where you can see the cross-traffic.
+When the way is clear you can proceed.

 Conclusion